A Journey into Choosing Love – Even When It’s Really Hard To

 Johnny is a recovering white supremacist, covered with 33-swastika tattoos, and marked by a checkered and violent past.

-He’s also a man who has been desperately trying to leave his past behind him, become a productive member of society, and learn how to love.
+He’s also a man who has been desperately trying to leave his past behind him, become a productive member of society, and love.

 Johnny didn’t know, when he approached me that day, that the mission statement for my company is “to heal the hearts and minds of people everywhere and teach the world to love.”

-He didn’t know that I am a truth teacher, a spiritual healer — and that my purpose as founder and CEO of Teaching the World to Love™ is to live an aligned life — healing myself, healing others and sharing a deep and transformative kind of love with everyone I meet.
+He didn’t know that I am a spiritual teacher — and that my purpose as founder and CEO of Teaching the World to Love™ is to live an aligned life — healing myself, healing others and sharing a deep and transformative kind of love with everyone I meet.

 He.
 Had.
 No. Clue.